 Rather than focusing on the nitty-gritty issues that surround baptism, Christians should focus more on the meaning behind it – that Christ died for the world while we were yet sinners to demonstrate His love, the need for Saviour to save people from their sins, and Christ’s victory over death and sins.

 For those who choose to follow Jesus, accepting Christ brings freedom from the slavery of sin.
 And this is due to God’s gift of eternal life through Christ Jesus.
-It is not due to their practices and rituals they do, nor because of their efforts to comply with the current church and societal norms.
+It is not due to their practices and rituals nor to their efforts to comply with the current church and societal norms.